Van218-code/Data-Analyst-Case-Data-Visualization/README.md

 # Data-Analyst-Case-Data-Visualization
-This File will include the data visualization
+This File will include the data visualization.
-First, I want to publish my FIFA Dashboard in Power BI
+First, I want to publish my Inu and Neko dashboard as data visualization marketing analytics project